swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ### Behavior

-The action of enabling a previously disabled source-breaking feature in adoption mode per se must not cause compilation errors .
+The action of enabling a previously disabled source-breaking feature in adoption mode per se must not cause compilation errors.
 Additionally, this action will have no effect if the mode is not supported.
 A corresponding warning will be emitted in this case to avoid the false impression that the impacted source code is compatible with the feature.